abhilash1in/aws-secrets-manager-action/README.md

 #### Note:
 - `${{ secrets.YOUR_SECRET_NAME }}` refers to [GitHub Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
 Create the required secrets (e.g.: AWS credentials) in your GitHub repository before using this GitHub Action.
 - If your secret name contains any characters other than upper case letters, digits and underscores, it will not be used directly as the environment variable name.
-Rather, it will be transfored into a string that only contains upper case letters, digits and underscores.
+Rather, it will be transformed into a string that only contains upper case letters, digits and underscores.

 ## Features
 - Can fetch secrets from AWS Secrets Manager and inject them into environment variables which can be used in subsequent steps in your workflow.